-Wearing a face mask or cloth covering is a public health requirement and is required on University grounds.
+Wearing a face mask or covering is a public health requirement and is required on University grounds.
 Visit the University’s COVID-19 How To page for additional information on on-campus mask usage.

 All College of Business courses will be offered online, so students who cannot attend may still participate in class sessions on a synchronous live stream of the lecture.
 In some cases with the approval of instructors, lecture material will also be recorded and available on demand outside scheduled course hours.

 Students are asked to purchase their own supply of masks.
 If you forget your mask and are unable to return home to retrieve it, you can pick up a mask at the help desk in the Bean Counter.

 All College of Business lectures will be available as a live stream for students enrolled in the course.
 Students who have to attend to family needs can still participate in classes and finish the semester even if they must leave Fort Collins.